Elod23/working-meteor-prototype/README.md

 The application itself is an ecommerce store used in construction retail, aiming to motivate people not so experienced with computer usage to make orders online.
 I will try to make the Front-End as simple and easily usable as it can be while the Backend as robust as the Spring framework itself.

+2019.04.29> The project is changing from an ecommerce store to a presentation of the firm with all of their products by the decision of the owner.
+Today's discussion ended up with positive feedback and the collaboration is gaining strength.
+Now it is time to show how can I adapt to the new situation.

 Anyone open to contribute with some ideas about know-how and personal ideas is asked to contanct me via email or facebook.

 Huge thanks for your time,